-The surgeons at VitreoRetinal Surgery, PA strive to keep the risks of surgery as low as possible.
+The surgeons at VitreoRetinal Surgery, PLLC strive to keep the risks of surgery as low as possible.
 That being said, there are inherent risks to all medical procedures and these risks are influenced by several factors.
 Your surgeon will discuss the risks and benefits of your specific procedure with you.
 Some examples of surgical risks include:

 - Blurred vision

 - Droopy eyelid or other eyelid complication